juSt-jeLLy/Not1inch/README.md

 Partial fill support is enabled via **Merkle-based secret indexing**.
 Each `PartialOrder` commits to a Merkle root of secret hashes, allowing the protocol to validate unique secrets per fill.

-The field **expected_secret_index** of the function `fill_order_partial` is calculated using `calculateExpectedSecretIndex` in the [`clientpartial.ts`]() file based on the fill progress.
+The field **expected_secret_index** of the function `fill_order_partial` is calculated using `calculateExpectedSecretIndex` in the [`clientpartial.ts`](https://github.com/juSt-jeLLy/Not1inch/blob/e44bb85d8110fa0ee8244d5ba79ab0fb84691179/sui/clientpartial.ts#L34) file based on the fill progress.
 This index is then submitted with each partial fill.
 The Move contract enforces that:

 - 🔒 The same secret index cannot be used more than once
 - 📈 Index progression aligns with the `parts_count` and fill ratio
 - ✅ Secrets are bound to their claimed Merkle index (future-proof for proof validation)

 > This ensures consistency with the protocol logic defined in the whitepaper and prevents secret reuse or double-fills.

-The off-chain logic used to calculate this index is implemented [in the client repo](./path/to/client/lib/calculateExpectedSecretIndex.ts).
-The Move-side validation occurs during `fill_order_partial`, where the submitted index is checked against the current fill state.

 Once Merkle proof integration is live, the resolver will also submit a cryptographic proof to confirm the secret hash belongs to the committed Merkle tree.